 From when to go, who to book with and what food to enjoy at sea, here’s your ultimate junk trip guide.

-When To Go
+Your Ultimate Junk Trip Guide: When To Go

 Depending on what kind of experience you’re after, you can either head out on a day trip to one of Hong Kong’s many beaches (here are a few of our faves) to make the most of the sun, or you can hire a junk in the evening for a fun night between the stars and the sea.
-Both are always great fun, but day junks are generally better value for money as they last longer (seven hours instead of four).
+Both are always great fun, but day junks are generally better value-for-money as they last longer (seven hours instead of four).

-Where To Go
+Your Ultimate Junk Trip Guide: Where To Go

-Which Junk Company To Use
+Your Ultimate Junk Trip Guide: Which Junk Company To Use

 If you are looking to enjoy a more budget-friendly junk, the bring-your-own option would work just fine.
 Just remember to plan well ahead and stock up on supplies from your local supermarket (or if you’re cutting it fine, the nearest 7-Eleven) as early as possible.